OCTOBER 19 - 21

 Join the Georgia Conservancy for a weekend on Sapelo Island that combines natural beauty, outdoor recreation, African-American cultural heritage and service work.

-During the weekend of October 14-16, we will host our annual Sapelo Island Service Weekend with our partners at the Georgia Department of Natural Resources, University of Georgia Marine Science Institute, and Sapelo Island Cultural and Revitalization Society.
-Friday and Saturday will include opportunities to explore and enjoy Sapelo’s natural and cultural heritage, including the world famous Sapelo Island Annual Culture Day Festival (an extra $25 fee, paid at the event).
+During the weekend of October 19 - 21, we will host our annual Sapelo Island Service Weekend with our partners at the Georgia Department of Natural Resources, University of Georgia Marine Science Institute, and Sapelo Island Cultural and Revitalization Society.

 Don’t worry, the Sapelo Island Service Weekend isn’t all hard work and toil.
-Guests will also enjoy a historic tours of the island, exploration of Sapelo’s pristine beaches and the facilities at the Reynolds Mansion.
-On Friday night, we will host guest speaker Cornelia Bailey from Sapelo Island's Geechee community, Hog Hummock.
-Cornelia will share her story about Sapelo Island.
+Guests will also enjoy a historic tours of the island, exploration of Sapelo’s beaches and the facilities at the Reynolds Mansion.

 The Sapelo Island Service Weekend is one of four service weekends hosted by the Georgia Conservancy every year.
 Other Service Weekends include opportunities to give back and make a difference on Cumberland Island, Sapelo Island and at the Len Foote Hike Inn.